Exploring and Benchmarking the Planning Capabilities of Large Language Models: Experiments

+In addition to standard ICL, we consider inference time ICL methods that are based on constructing a chain-of-thought~\citep{wei2022chain}: Tree-of-Thought (ToT) \citep{yao2023tree}, Monte Carlo Tree Search (MCTS)~\citep{hao2023reasoning}, and Debate-as-reasoning~\citep{du2023improving}.

-\subparagraph{Effect of better search strategies} Additionally, in Figure \ref{fig:agentic_calendar} we provide experimental evidence that methods such as MCTS and ToT can augment even Gemini 1.0 M \cite{geminiteam2024gemini} (which preceded Gemini 1.5 \cite{gemini1-5}), to be competitive with GPT-4 at smaller few-shot context lengths.
-Without these search procedures, Gemini 1.0 M fails to perform these planning tasks at any number of few-shot examples.
+In Figure \ref{fig:agentic_results} we provide experimental evidence that methods such as Debate-as-reasoning, MCTS, and ToT can augment Gemma2 27B (considerably smaller than Gemini 1.5 and GPT-4 models), to be competitive with GPT-4, \modelname{} and Gemini 1.5 Flash at smaller few-shot context lengths.
 Additional details and parameters for these search methods are included in Appendix~\ref{appdx: reasoning method configuration}.
+These results demonstrate how inference-time reasoning procedures using smaller open-source models can perform competitively with larger foundational models in the natural language planning domain.

+However, the ability of these methods to scale to few-shot examples seems to be less significant than larger foundational models.
+Specifically, for the Travel Scheduling task, the larger models all outperform the CoT methods after 4 few-shot examples.
+It is unclear if this scaling trend is a result of the underlying model (Gemma2 27B) or the method itself.

+Most interesting to note is the performance of debate-as-reasoning, which, despite not being an explicit search or planning strategy, works comparatively to MCTS in both tasks.
+This indicates that, for some planning tasks, even unstructured CoT style inference methods are competitive with explicit search-based CoT methods, and larger foundational models with ICL.
+This may indicate that, for natural language planning tasks, allowing the model to construct a CoT and consider multiple solutions may be more valuable then the specific method behind constructing the CoT.